Scots households would be £10,000 better off with independence, paper claims

 “I believe, with all my head and all my heart, that cannot be the best future for Scotland.”

-But the First Minister also insisted leaving the UK was an “opportunity of higher living standards”.
+The First Minister insisted leaving the UK is an “opportunity of higher living standards”.

-“As we embark on building a nation state in Scotland, there is every reason to believe that we can match the high-productivity, higher living standard societies of our neighbours in north-western Europe,” he said.
+He added: “As we embark on building a nation state in Scotland, there is every reason to believe that we can match the high-productivity, higher living standard societies of our neighbours in north-western Europe.

 “The opportunity of Scottish independence is the opportunity of higher living standards.